 - Paper trading for risk-free practice

-- Strong charting tools at no cost
+- Good charting tools at no cost

 Cons